 Another fact contributing to the success of the system is the high level of teacher education (nearly all teachers hold a Master's Degree), wherefore teaching and administrative staff are able to utilize research and assessment information.
 National authorities can rely on the motivation of teachers, principals and local authorities, and their capability of planning and developing their work.
-Correspondingly teachers, principals and local authorities are to a large extent confident that they have extensive authority over their own work, and that their work is supported by national policies and authorities.
+Correspondingly teachers, principals and local authority over their own work, and that their work is supported by national policies and authorities.